Blindboy Boatclub: Twitch stream

 Beginning in 2020, Boatclub began a regular Twitch stream, which to date has featured him playing Red Dead Redemption II, while also creating live music using a combination of guitars, keyboard, drums, cowbell and his own ad-libbed vocals, and interacting with fans.
 From January 2021, he reduced the stream to just Thursday evenings, in order to concentrate on other work.

 Television

 Boatclub made a five-part documentary series called Blindboy Undestroys the World for BBC Three which explored contemporary issues in the UK.
 The 2018 pilot episode, which covered the housing system in the UK, was long-listed for a BAFTA award.
 This was followed by a four-part series in 2019 which looked at precarious employment, anxiety, the internet, and modern slavery.

 Boatclub has also appeared on several Irish programmes, including The Late Late Show and The Tommy Tiernan Show.
 He has also appeared on Russell Brand's Under the Skin with Russell Brand and The Trews web series.

 Books

-He has published two collections of satirical short stories:
+He has published three collections of satirical short stories: